 This scholarship was created out of the generosity of Fox Tech alumni who want to give back to students in their pursuit of higher education.
-Each year, Fox Tech and Lanier alumni gather to honor other outstanding alumni and continue a rich tradition of healthy competition between the schools out of the historic Chile Bowl, raising funds to support students in reaching their fullest potential.
-The SAISD Foundation serves as the fiscal agent of the Annual Chile Bowl and this scholarship.
-Scholarship recipients are selected by the Fox Tech Chile Bowl Scholarship Committee.
-Since inception, more than 81 students have been awarded scholarships.
+Each year, Fox Tech alumni gather to honor other outstanding alumni and raise funds to support students in reaching their fullest potential.
+The SAISD Foundation serves as the fiscal agent for their annual Gala and this scholarship.
+Scholarship recipients are selected by the Fox Tech Alumni Scholarship Committee.
+Since inception, more than 90 students have been awarded scholarships.

 Submit Chile Bowl Scholarship Application via school Counselor to the Chile Bowl Scholarship Committee.

 This annual scholarship is given by the Family and Friends of Christopher Grant.
 Christopher was a beloved mentor, educator, family member and friend.
 He was dedicated to working with children and believed in encouraging and pushing them to achieve their dreams.
 Christopher was a native San Antonian who attended SAISD schools.
 He was a 2001 graduate of Brackenridge HS and an Honorary Sam Houston Hurricane.
 Chris loved children and dedicated 10 years of his life to working at a center for children as well as working at a local children’s home where he mentored hundreds of kids.
 He felt that helping children who needed a big brother, father figure, or friend was his calling.
 Through these scholarships, Chris’ giving spirit will live on in helping students to fulfill their dreams.